The Best Restaurants In New Orleans

 Located just on the edge of the Marigny, Morrow’s is home to one of the most interesting hybrid menus around - a mix of South Louisiana and Korea.
 The product of a mother-son duo, this place serves classic New Orleans dishes like grilled redfish, which comes topped with crabmeat, and perfectly buttery chargrilled oysters alongside sweet-savory Korean barbecue short ribs.
 Stop by on Sundays for a busy brunch service, when, if you’re lucky, you’ll be able to experience the seasonal soft shell crab benedict in all its glory.

 If you’ve come to New Orleans looking for an all-caps CLASSIC restaurant, head to Commander’s Palace in the Garden District, where every table is treated like Carnival royalty.
 This is the sort of place where regulars know to call a full year in advance to snag tables for certain days, like the Friday before Mardi Gras when members of local parading krewes will greet friends and toss beads from table to table.
-On a more typical afternoon, make a reservation here for the sort of long, lazy lunch that involves many, many courses (and drinks).
+You’ll still need a reservation for a more typical afternoon where you can have the sort of long, lazy lunch that involves many, many courses (and drinks).
 Make sure you order the turtle soup (and yes, you do want the sherry to top it off) and ask for the bread pudding, which takes a little extra time, at the start of your meal.
 Oh, and don’t forget about one of the greatest lunch specials ever - the 25 cent martinis.

 Where To Eat And Drink In The Bywater & Marigny